ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 * I was really excited for that **initial dip from 180 to 165** which ended in mid-December.
 I thought that I would continue to lose weight at the same rate forever, but I was definitely wrong

 * After my initial weight loss sprint, I found my mentality relax and let myself eat more (as evidenced by the net calories graph above), which eventually cost me.
-By mid April, I was **pretty much might back where I started** at the beginning of all this
+By mid April, I was **pretty much right back where I started** at the beginning of all this

 * Even when I got my act together a little bit and started controlling my eating, my weight didn't really change and instead hovered around 175 for several months.

 * Only in the last two months (September and October) have I seen weights as low as those from last December.
-I think part of that is that I stopped tracking weight daily but more on that later!
+I think part of that is because I stopped tracking weight daily but more on that later!

 Of course, we haven't seen net calories and weight on the same graph yet so let's see how they compare.
 Since they are on different scales, I have **normalized both of them** (essentially get them on the same scale without changing the shape of the data).